ehsomma/DotnetCodeCoverage/README.md

 ## How to Test It

-1. Create an account on Coveralls by going to [coveralls.io](https://coveralls.io){:target="_blank"} and registering with your GitHub account.
+1. Create an account on Coveralls by going to <a href="https://coveralls.io" target="_blank">coveralls.io</a> and registering with your GitHub account.
 Coveralls will request permission to view your public repositories.
 2. Create a new `public` repository on GitHub.
 3. Access Coveralls and select the `(+)ADD REPOS` option.
 4. Search for your repository (if you can't find it, click the `SYNC REPOS` button) and switch the repository toggle (`ON/OFF`) to ON.